The FCL.055/ICAO English assessment for PILOTS is designed in 4 parts:

 To comply with local regulations, candidates holding or applying for a Part-FCL license in Belgium must also take a written theory quiz (20 question, multiple-choice – 45 minutes) prior to the ELP interview.

-By right-clicking on the icons below, you will have the opportunity to download a sample exam paper:
+Right-click on the icons below to download a sample exam paper: